-|Click on the logos above to go to each social media site.
+|Click or tap on the logos above to go to each social media site.
 They will open in a new browser tab.

 |NOTE: This site uses encoding and watermarks to deter unwanted

 copying of photographs and images. - Share with security!

 |Banner advertising has been added to every page on the website EXCEPT for this page, the Introduction

 page, the memorial to Ray Neilson page, and the Transit Store pages.
 The revenue generated from this will